MikeTheReader/advent-of-code-2019/src/day-5/README.md

 Opcode is now changed to include parameter mode for each parameter:
   Example: 1002
   02 - command
-  0 - paramater mode for first parameter
+  0 - parameter mode for first parameter
   1 = parameter mode for second parameter
   0 = parameter mode for third parameter (leading 0 so will only be set if it's a 1)